airbnb/epoxy/README.md

 2. The `EpoxyController` where the models are used to describe what items to show and with what data.

 ### Creating Models
 Epoxy generates models for you based on your view or layout.
-Generated model classes are suffixed with an underscore (`_`) are are used directly in your EpoxyController classes.
+Generated model classes are suffixed with an underscore (`_`) are used directly in your EpoxyController classes.

 #### From Custom Views
 Add the `@ModelView` annotation on a view class.
 Then, add a "prop" annotation on each setter method to mark it as a property for the model.